-What are Goblins?
+What are Goblins in 5e?

-Originally the cliché monster intended for a campaign’s first low-level combat encounter, Goblins became a playable race in Volo’s Guide to Monsters.
+Originally the cliché monster intended for a campaign’s first low-level combat encounter, goblins became a playable race in Volo’s Guide to Monsters.
 They are small, evil humanoids that typically live together in caves, venturing out to ambush unsuspecting prey.
-As self-serving as they are greedy, travelers should always be wary of encountering Goblins.
+As self-serving as they are greedy, travelers should always be wary of encountering goblins.

-With the addition of Goblins as a playable race in D&D 5e, there is a whole new avenue for roleplaying and storytelling that playing a monster brings to the table.
-If your Goblin has had different life experiences, it is completely reasonable to play one as an able member of an adventuring party.
+With the addition of goblins as a playable race in D&D 5e, there is a whole new avenue for roleplaying and storytelling that playing a monster brings to the table.
+If your goblin has had different life experiences, it is completely reasonable to play one as an able member of an adventuring party.

 Ability Score Increase: DEX is an extremely common ASI, but is useful to most builds to, at the very least, bolster AC.
 The same goes for CON.
 Together, these ASIs are good for DEX dependent builds that want some durability.

 Age: Goblins grow up fast but do not live especially long.
 Aging magic could be harsh.

 Alignment: As expected, goblins lean towards being evil.